 We provide unique and compelling solutions essential to the daily workflow of organizations within both the public and private sectors.
-Our cloud-based data fusion and customer acquisition technology platforms, combined with our massive database consisting of public-record, proprietary and publicly-available data, as well as a unique repository of self-reported information on millions of consumers, enables the delivery of differentiated products and solutions used for a variety of essential functions throughout the customer life cycle.
-These essential functions include customer identification and authentication, investigation and validation, and customer acquisition and retention.
+Our cloud-based data fusion and customer acquisition technology platforms, combined with our massive database consisting of public-record, proprietary and publicly-available data, as well as a unique repository of self-reported information on millions of consumers, enables the delivery of differentiated products and solutions used for a variety of essential functions.
+These essential functions include identification and authentication, investigation and validation, and customer acquisition and retention.

 The Company operates through two reportable segments: (i) Information Services and (ii) Performance Marketing.
-For additional information relating to our segments, see Note 16, "Segment Information" in our Notes to Consolidated Financial Statements.
+For financial information relating to our segments and by geographic areas, see Note 15, "Segment information" in our Notes to Consolidated Financial Statements.